Steve Baker (politician): Early backbench career

+Ministerial career (2017–2018)

-In February 2018, as a minister in the Department for Exiting the European Union he was forced to apologise after inaccurately claiming that civil servants had deliberately produced negative economic models to influence policy.
+In February 2018, as a minister in the Department for Exiting the European Union, Baker was forced to apologise after inaccurately claiming that civil servants had deliberately produced negative economic models to influence policy.
 Answering questions in the House of Commons, Baker confirmed a claim by the Eurosceptic backbencher Jacob Rees-Mogg that Charles Grant, the Director of the Centre for European Reform, had reported that Treasury officials "had deliberately developed a model to show that all options other than staying in the customs union were bad, and that officials intended to use this to influence policy".
 Audio then emerged of the event in question, which showed that Grant had not made the comments attributed to him.
 By the time the audio was released by Prospect magazine, the Prime Minister's spokesman had already backed Baker's claims.
 The spokesman later said that Baker had made a "genuine mistake".

 On 8 July 2018, Baker resigned following the resignation of the Brexit Secretary, David Davis after working on a Brexit white paper which Baker said "did not accord with what was put to the cabinet" a few days earlier.
+He was appointed Deputy Chair of the ERG shortly after and de facto chief whip.